arcmoonstudios/directory-digest/README.md

 1. Left-click to select a directory in the Explorer pane.
 2. Right-click to open the context menu.
 3. Left-click on one of the Directory Digest options:

 - --Directory Digest: Combine Files--
-   - --Directory Digest: Concatenate Entirety--
+- --Directory Digest: Create Markdown--

 ### Commands (For Advanced Users)

 While the extension is primarily intended to be used via the context menu, commands are available via the Command Palette:

 - --Combine Files:-- `Directory Digest: Combine Files`

-- --Concatenate Entirety:-- `Directory Digest: Concatenate Entirety`
+- --Create Markdown:-- `Directory Digest: Create Markdown`

 ### Keybindings (Not Recommended)